strata/data/docs/mapping.md

 Once data is mapped to the new object or array, you can apply transformers to change the data.

 When you create the mapper, you need to pass an instance of `MappingStrategy` class as the second argument.
 Via this class you can set any number of transformers which apply to mapped data on your new array or object.
-If you want to transform data before it is mapped, you need to use the transformer on the data object directly.
+Please note if you want to transform data before it is mapped, you need to use the transformer on the data object directly.

 `MappingStrategy` takes two arguments: the first is the array of property paths to map data to, the second is an array of